Rewa Eco-Lodge, Arapaima in Guyana

 Fly fishing for Arapaima in Guyana

-Rewa Eco-lodge is the only place to fly fish for one of the world’s largest and rarest freshwater game fish, the arapaima gigas.
+Rewa Eco-lodge is one of the only places to fly fish for one of the world’s largest and rarest freshwater game fish, the arapaima gigas.
 If you’re ready to challenge the Amazon jungle for the chance to fight 400lb of living dinosaur, you might just have what it takes to fish in Guyana.

 A rare opportunity to target a rare species